pydata/bottleneck/README.rst

 Faster
 ======

-Under the hood Nanny uses a separate Cython function for each combination of ndim, dtype, and axis.
-A lot of the overhead in ny.nanmax, for example, is in checking that your axis is within range, converting non-array data to an array, and selecting the function to use to calculate nanmax.
+Under the hood dsna uses a separate Cython function for each combination of ndim, dtype, and axis.
+A lot of the overhead in ds.nanmax, for example, is in checking that your axis is within range, converting non-array data to an array, and selecting the function to use to calculate nanmax.